saracemal/js-questions-2/README.md

 - 0.30000000000000004
 false

-it may print out .3 and ture, but it's unsure because of floating point precision in JS.
+it may print out .3 and true, but it's unsure because of floating point precision in JS.

+27. What will be the output of this code?

+var x = 21;
+var girl = function () {
+    console.log(x);
+    var x = 20;
+};
+girl ();

+- the result is undefined because Javascript initialization is unhoisted. when the function is executed, it wll look for a local x variable, but wont declare it yet, and then it won't go ahead and look for a global one.